muvox-io/euphonium/docs/technical/adding-new-plugin.md

 ```

 Infrastructure layer plugins can subscribe to the event bus by registering a
-listerner which implements the EventSubscriber interface.
-Plugins which implement an appropriate `handleEvent()` method can therefore register themselves as subscribers using:
+listener which implements the EventSubscriber interface.
+Plugins which implement
+an appropriate `handleEvent()` method can therefore register themselves as
+subscribers using:

 ```cpp
 auto subscriber = dynamic_cast<EventSubscriber *>(this);